 One of rosemary’s best qualities is that it is deer resistant.
 If you are seeking more deer-resistant plants like rosemary, check out my list of the best deer-resistant vegetables, flowers, and herbs.
 Avoid the disappointment of seeing your garden chewed to bits by planting things that deer avoid.

 Need More Planting Ideas?

 Check out the tips for the best companion plants for eggplant to learn what to grow with those beauties.
-If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkins.
+If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkins, sunflowers, or best companion plants for lavender.
 Get tips for growing stunning dahlias.
 Are you a beginning gardener?
 Try planting some foolproof, easy-care perennials, or learning about the best companion plants for columbine.
 There are so many exciting plants to grow!